nightduck/AirSim/README.md

     cd AirSim/bridge_ws
     ./build_bridge.sh

+## Running on Jetson

+Cross compilation is not yet available, so this repo has to be built on the Jetson board, which will take several minutes for the ROS1 and ROS2 workspaces, and upwards of half an hour for the ROS1 bridge.
+ROS relies on hostnames to run on a distributed system.
+So be sure to entries to the /etc/hosts file for all machines involved.
+Eg if the desktop you're running airsim on is named "ubuntu-workstation" and has an IP of 192.168.0.14, then add the following line to /etc/hosts on your Jetson board.

+    192.168.0.14  ubuntu-workstation

+And vice-versa for the Jetson's hostname on the workstation's hosts file.
+A machine's hostname can be found by running `hostname`.

+The ROS launch files in `ros/launch/planning_pipeline.launch` and `ros2/launch/vision_pipeline.launch.py` specify the hostname of the machine running AirSim as ros parameters.
+These will have to be updated for your own machine.

 ## What's New
 * A ROS wrapper for multirotors is available.
 See [airsim_ros_pkgs](https://github.com/microsoft/AirSim/blob/master/ros/src/airsim_ros_pkgs) for the ROS API, and [airsim_tutorial_pkgs](https://github.com/microsoft/AirSim/blob/master/ros/src/airsim_tutorial_pkgs) for tutorials.